tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/MVC/Plugins.md

 This project file instructs the build system to

 - not append the target framework and runtime identifier to output folders (i.e. not create a net9.0, linux, win-x64, etc. folder)
-- set the output folder, for both Debut and Release, to `MvcApp\Plugins\Plugin.Test` folder
+- set the output folder, for both Debug and Release, to `MvcApp\Plugins\Plugin.Test` folder
 - include as `Content` the folders `Views`, `wwwroot` and their contents
 - include as `Content` the `plugin-def.json` file